Main Journal Articles

 - All figures and images must be inserted in a JPEG image format, within the page margins.
 Centre images.
 Do not insert loose objects such as arrows, lines or text boxes.
 Please include figure number and caption below the figure (Figure 1: Caption), centre aligned.
 Please ensure that all figures are referenced at least once in the main body of the text.

-- Tables should be created within the Microsoft Word document, should fit onto one A4 page and should be numbered and captioned below the table, centre aligned.
+- Tables should be created within the Microsoft Word document, should fit onto one A4 page and should be numbered and captioned above the table (Table 1: Caption), centre aligned.
 Please do not insert tables as images.
 Please ensure that all tables are referenced at least once in the main body of the text.

 - Do not use any page headers, footers or page numbers (footers are acceptable if they contain footnotes).